playsms/playsms/README.md

 ## Description

 playSMS is a free and open source SMS management software.

 A flexible Web-based mobile portal system that it can be made to fit to various services such as an SMS gateway, bulk SMS provider, personal messaging system, corporate and group communication tools

 ## Feature Highlights

-* Multiple database engine supported (using PHP PEAR DB)
+* Multiple database engine supported (through PHP PEAR DB)
 * Send SMS to single mobile phone
 * Send SMS broadcasted to a group of mobile phones, or SMS bulk
-* Support sending text, flash and unicode message
+* Support sending text, flash and unicode messages
-* Capable of handling large amount of SMS (user reports 500k SMS monthly)
+* Capable of handling large amount of SMS (user reported 500k SMS monthly)
-* Receive private SMS to Inbox and forward it to email (mobile2web)
+* Receive private SMS to Inbox and forward it to email (mobile2web) and user's mobile phone
 * Forward single SMS from mobile to a group of mobile phones
 * Provides SMS to email and email to SMS by polling mailbox
 * SMS autoreply, for easy autoreplying formatted incoming SMS